Course details

 How you’ll grow

-• Describe and explain sustainable tourism products, structure, operations and interactions within the tourism sector in New Zealand and internationally.
+• Develop your knowledge of sustainable tourism products, structures, operations and interactions in Aotearoa New Zealand and internationally

 Career opportunities

-Potential employers include commercial operators, iwi-owned businesses, local government, and agencies such as the Department of Conservation.
+You'll be ready to work with commercial operators, iwi-owned operators, destination management organisations, local government and agencies such as the Department of Conservation, and more.

 > Lincoln has such a great selection of courses, and they let you mix and match to tailor to your needs.